nyukhalov/CarND-Path-Planning-Project/writeup.md

 ### Cost functions

-In order to compare trajectories I defines three cost functions:
+In order to compare trajectories I defines four cost functions:
 - `collision_cost()` - a binary cost function which returns `1` if the given trajectory lead to at least one collision.
+- `maneuver_safety_cost()` - a binary cost function which returns `1` if there're any vehicles on the left(right) side of the ego-car when it starts the left(right) maneuver.
 - `inefficiency_cost()` - the cost becomes higher if the ego-car moves slower.
 - `change_lane_cost()` - adds penalty for a lane change.

 The corresponding weights are defined in `behavior.cpp` and choosen as following:
+- `w_collision = 1000;`
-- `w_collision = 100;`
+- `w_maneuver_safety = 100;`
 - `w_inefficiency = 10;`
 - `w_change_lane = 1;`

 I wanted the algorithm to focus on safety that's why any collision is a subject of the highest penalty.
-I also wanted the algorithm to not drive the car too slow, that why the innefficiency cost function has the second highest weight.
+I also wanted the algorithm to not drive the car too slow, that why the innefficiency cost function has the third highest weight.

 ### Target